Kimskogfelter/Recipe-site/README.md

 - I tested the website in Chrome, Firefox and Edge browser to see that all pages loaded and that every link, button, form, images and navigation menu was working
 - The site is also responsive which I tested in google chromes devtools by selecting different screensizes and test each function
 - I tested that all text is easy to read and to understand
+- The CSS code got valified through a CSS validator
-- The HTML and CSS got valified through both CSS and HTML validators
+- The HTML code got valified through a HTML validator.
+  I viewed each pages source code on the live website and copy and pasted that html code to the html validator, so I wouldnt get any django errors.
+I got some other errors from the live page html code which I couldnt see in the html template code in the IDE:
+  - #### RECIPE DETAIL PAGE
+  Said that I had stray <p>, <tr>, <td> and <th> tags, which I couldnt find in the html code in the IDE.
+  All the other html pages was OK.
-- The Python is valified through PEP8
+- The Python is valified through CI Python Linter

 #### MANUAL TESTING